Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 -   **Adding Linguistic Features**: This step is only needed when the problem requires deeper linguistic analysis.
 For example, when trying to understand the structure of a sentence, we can use a part of speech tagger to tag words with their corresponding part of speech (noun phrase for example) and use a statistical parser to generate what’s called a parse tree that shows relationships between different components of a sentence.

 -   **Converting the enriched text to a matrix**: Once we’ve cleaned up the text and split them into sentences, phrases, words, and their corresponding linguistic attributes, the goal of this step is to make decisions that turn our “document” into a matrix.
-The matrix is then used to run different analysis algortihmns, such as clustering or classification methods covdeed in the previous chapter.
+The matrix is then used to run different analysis algorithms, such as clustering or classification methods covered in the previous chapter.
 The key decisions in this step we have to make are 1) defining what a row is, 2) defining what a column is, and 3) what do we put as the value for a cell in a given row and column.

 -   **Analysis**: Once we have a matrix, then we can apply the methods we covered in the Machine Learning chapter (such as clustering and classification) as well as any other data analysis methods available to us.
 Later in this chapter, we’ll go deeper into applying these methods to text data as well as describe new methods that are specifically designed for text analysis.